 “BIONICLE SAVED LEGO FROM THE BRINK OF FINANCIAL DISASTER”

 Do not misinterpret me, Bionicle is still a factor.
-Many AFOLs link general media articles where there is an omission of Bionicle in the article and this is basic journalism if you complicate the story or can’t explain it simply, readers switch off.
+Many AFOLs link general media articles where there is an omission of Bionicle in the article.
+This is basic journalism if you complicate the story or can’t explain it simply, readers switch off.

 With this, I agree.
 This has been well summarised by Lukas Kirth over at Stonewars.net.
-Lukas used the preliminary voting statistics (these are not the official results, as this article has been written before the information release) and in a logical and informative way, managed to reconstruct the categories of the preliminary vote to show that the voting system is flawed in its clarity.
+Lukas used the preliminary voting statistics (these are not the official results, as this article has been written before the information release).
+In a logical and informative way, managed to reconstruct the categories of the preliminary vote to show that the voting system is flawed in its clarity.

 However, Bionicle is still in the top 3.
 We won’t know this for sure for at least a few more days.